picocomputer/picocomputer.github.io/docs/source/vga.rst

 1. Introduction
 ===============

-The Video Graphics Array is a Raspberry Pi Pico with RP6502-VGA firmware.
-Its primary connection is to a :doc:`ria` over a 5-wire PIX bus.
+The RP6502 Video Graphics Array is a Raspberry Pi Pico with RP6502-VGA firmware.
+Its primary data connection is to a :doc:`ria` over a 5-wire PIX bus.
 More than one VGA module can be put on a PIX bus.
 Note that all VGA modules share the same 64K of XRAM and only one module can generate frame numbers and vsync interrupts.

 2. Video Programming
 ====================

 The design philosophy for the VGA system is to enable the full power of the Pi Pico while maintaining some 8-bit purity.
-6502 programmers should be solving problems with the same thought processes as was used for classic 8-bit home computers.
-To that end, the VGA system is limited to working from 64K of extended memory (XRAM).
+To that end, two paths must be created.
+The VGA system must help you get the most value from 64K of extended memory (XRAM) and the VGA modes must inflict nostaligia.
+You may follow either or both paths.

 The VGA system is built around the scanvideo library from Pi Pico Extras.
 All three planes are enabled with RGB555 color plus transparency.
 The mode 4 sprite system is from Pi Pico Playground.
+The programming system and all other modes are original work for the RP6502.

 The RP6502 VGA system exposes per-scanline configuration of the video system to your 6502 application.
-We start with three planes.
+At the broadest scope we have three planes.
 Each plane has two layers, a fill layer and a sprite layer.
 Your application can assign different fill and sprite modes to specific planes and scanlines.
 There's plenty of fill rate to exceed the capabilities of any classic 8-bit system, but if you like to push the limits then you may see a half-blue screen indicating you went too far.

 The built-in 8x8 and 8x16 fonts are available by using the special XRAM pointer $FFFF.
 Glyphs 0-127 are ASCII, glyphs 128-255 vary depending on the code page selected.